-Government funding has provided us with Auxiliary Services, including a Speech Therapist, Psychologist, Intervention Specialist, a Reading tutor, counselor, and a clerk.
+Government funding has provided us with Auxiliary Services, including Title I services, a Speech Therapist, Intervention Specialist, a Reading/Enrichment tutor, Guidance

+Counselor, Nurse, Heath Aide and a Clerk.

 RELIGIOUS EDUCATION

 Students enjoy the opportunity to participate in class and school liturgies, Eucharistic Devotions, and the Sacrament of Reconciliation as part of their religious education.
 This is in support of the parents' privilege and responsibility of sharing their faith.
 Regular attendance at Sunday Mass and reception of the Sacraments is of primary importance.